insected/bobbae_gcp-wiki/Machine-Learning.md

 ## Training Datasets

-Once you have got your annotated dataset, the first thing you do is you shu e the examples and split the dataset into three subsets: training, validation, and test.
+Once you have got your annotated dataset, the first thing you do is you shue the examples and split the dataset into three subsets: training, validation, and test.

 The training set is usually the biggest one, and you use it to build the model.